-Community building for e-commerce brands
+Community building for eCommerce brands

-Another tool for improving customer retention for your e-commerce store is excellent customer service through in-app support.
+Another tool for improving customer retention for your eCommerce store is excellent customer service through in-app support.

-Trust building through in-app support
+Trust building through the in-app support

-In-app support helps to garner customer loyalty and establish a connection with your support team and in turn, your brand.
+In-app support helps to garner customer loyalty and establish a connection with your support team and, in turn, your brand.

 Remember what customer care was like back in the day?
 You would first have to find a customer care number.
-Then, after being shuffled around among different customer support agents, you would be put on hold for quite a while.
+After being shuffled around among different customer support agents, you would be put on hold for quite a while.
 In-app support solves that problem by providing an interface where customers can be heard at all times.
 With this tool, their issues or queries can be resolved almost instantly.

-So, it is safe to say that excellent customer support leads to better relationships with your customers, better goodwill in the market, and therefore customers with a high lifetime value.
+So, it is safe to say that excellent customer support leads to better relationships with your customers, better goodwill in the market, and, therefore, customers with a high lifetime value.

 How do I set up customer support for my store’s app?

 Having excellent in-app support will give customers a great user experience.
 If one customer has a great experience with your app, they will recommend it to people within their circle.
-And, isn’t that what community building is all about?
+And isn’t that what community building is all about?

 An article by Omniconvert shows the average retention rate for eCommerce at 30% in April 2021.